-What is Wi-Fi?
+What is WiFi?

-Wi-Fi, often written simply as wifi, is a marketing term of the Wi-Fi Alliance.
+Wi-Fi is a marketing term of the Wi-Fi Alliance.
 It is used as an umbrella term for many of the standards developed by the Institute of Electrical and Electronics Engineers (IEEE).
 The names of some of those standards can be seen in marketing material and in instruction manuals.
 Perhaps the most widely seen is the more forgettably named 802.11n.